Students may submit a study abroad petition for one of three reasons:

 To receive a second semester of IWU financial aid for study abroad

 Petitions to Waive the GPA Requirement

-A student who does not feel that his or her cumulative GPA is an accurate reflection
+A student who does not feel that their cumulative GPA is an accurate reflection of

 abroad despite a lower GPA may petition to have the requirement waived.
 For more information,